 In the top right corner of the patch you see two useful objects for initializing your patch: loadbang (sends out the message 'bang') and loadmess (sends out whatever message you type in as the argument) both are triggered as soon as the entire patch has been loaded.
 Important: Notice that if you have more than one such object, it's undefined which will trigger first.
 If you care about the message order, you should use a single loadbang object and trigger other messages in the desired order.
 You can control the order by the way you place the message boxes on the screen (taking advantage of Max's right-to-left ordering principle) or using message-ordering objects such as trigger or bangbang.

 If you want to set the value of a user interface object without passing that value on out its outlet, use the 'set' message.
 Notice that the number box that receives the message 'set 100' does not pass its value out its outlet initially.

-In the bottom right corner of the patch you see the pattr object in action.
+In the bottom left corner of the patch you see the pattr object in action.
 The pattr object (stands for "patcher attribute") stores a message, and it can be "bound" to a user interface object such that the two objects share the same value.
 Connecting the second outlet of pattr to the inlet of a UI object binds them.

 The value of a pattr will be automatically saved along with the patch, and will be sent out when the patch is loaded.
 Notice how, when the patch is loaded, the bound UI objects display the pattr value (and actually send it out, although that's not shown in this patch), and the pattr itself sends out the value.
 Since these objects share a memory location, and to some extent they govern each other, you have to be a bit careful not to inadvertently send duplicate data.
 This patch shows a useful configuration.
 We don't actually use the outlet of the UI objects themselves.
 Instead, we use the first outlet of the bound pattr, which has the same effect.
 Whenever we alter the UI object, the value of pattr gets updated and sent out.